qmetry/qaf/pages/latest/bdd2/bdd2.md

 ## Meta-data

+Unlike BDD, in BDD2 meta-data are provided before scenario declaration  using `@` as key value pair separated with `:` sign.
+Meta-data not provided as key value pair will be considered as `groups`.
 * There are predefined meta-key available to use which are listed in [meta-data](scenario.html#meta-data).
 * You can define your custom meta-key to categorize scenarios as per AUT.
 You can choose whatever names are most appropriate for the information they are trying to convey.
 * The meta-data are collected as part of the scenario parsing and made available for different uses, e.g. Scenario selection, setting priority